rjkviegas/skills-workshops/week-4/databases_2/README.md

 ```
 As a student
-So I can exemplify an XP value
+So I can reflect on my days
-I want to give feedback in the form of a daily rating
+I want to rate each day out of 10
 ```

 ```
 As a coach
 So I can get an overview of feedback
-I want to see an average daily rating for each student
+I want to see an average of the day ratings for each student
 ```